The Art of Concentration – Part Two

 So that the sluggishness and the dullness and the lack of penetration in your mind, without noticing it is worn away.
 Those circuits though the body you do, whether you’re starting with your hands, or starting from the top of your head or starting with your bones and going through to the blood.
 Get back into these circuits and keep really going through the body so you forget time.
 And then when you find yourself doing that and you’re really starting to get absorbed in there and it’s coming to life again and you really can feel the difference between your skin on the outside of your scalp and the blood around there and the bone and the inside of your skull and the teeth or your gums and you start to really get that, then we can start looking at stopping somewhere.
 Sharpen the blade of your concentration through investigating the body.
 It’s the opposite way round to starting with resting in stillness and staying in the stillness.
 This is the way we build the muscle when weight training or it’s like building lung capacity so that you can go under water for 3 or 4 minutes.

-It is Willingness to do and enthusiasm that will surmount the many hindrances that stop you from real absorption and concentration.
+It is willingness to do and enthusiasm that will surmount the many hindrances that stop you from real absorption and concentration.
 Then you get a sense of purpose for what you’re doing.
 It’s when you sit down without a sense of purpose that you drift into your meditation and you get smothered with the hindrances.
-But if there’s a resoluteness about, I’m sitting down and just going to get deeply stuck in, then it’s like those hindrances will just get brushed aside by that energy.
+If we sit down with real resolution about our intention to get really concentrated then those hindrances will get brushed aside by that energy.
 So build it up and get some head of steam up.
 And you’ll feel, you’ll start to feel the effects of it as you’re coming out of your meditation.
 Alright, because you’re not just going to get born able to concentrate one time or suddenly you’re just going to wake up and you can do it.
 It’s the fruit of profound endeavour.

 Keep working at it, build it up slowly and your mind will become stable, bright and concentrated.